K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Modules and even Pairings

 \end{definition} Notice that in the above definition, we do not actually need the trace $\int$ of the cycle.
 We could equally consider a ``graded differential algebra over $\Aa$''.

-The following proposition enables us to compute the even pairings using the connexions -- see \cite{NCG}, III.3 proposition 8: \begin{prop} Let $\Modl_\Aa $ be a finitely generated projective module over $\Aa$.
+The following proposition enables us to compute the even pairings using the connections -- see \cite{NCG}, III.3 proposition 8: \begin{prop} Let $\Modl$ be a finite projective right module over $\Aa$.
 Assume that we have a cycle $(\Omega, d, \int)$ over $\Aa$.